grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (----- invisible character break)

-When Percy felt more or less sure they had finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
+When Percy felt they were more likely than not to have finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
 Up in the light breeze, she scanned around the horizon with a pair of binoculars.
 She saw some aircraft off in the distance, but they were not coming towards the _Prospect_.
 She felt like the _Prospect_ must surely be in the new Authority's waters now.
 But there was no way to tell with any certainty.

 They cruised easily on the surface with the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel oil.
 Each time he diligently pulled the dipstick and, gripping it with an oily rag, noted the fuel level remaining by the light of his flashlight.

 On one of these trips through the boat he found Chips asleep in her rack and woke her up.
 "Chips, I need you to tune that engine to absolutely maximize efficient fuel consumption," he told her.
-She groggily got on her feet and marked the passage of the next several hours by keeping up a steady beat of oaths from deep in the ship while she carefully and continually trimmed the diesel engine's fuel intake.
+She groggily got on her feet and marked the passage of the next several hours by keeping up a steady beat of swears from deep in the ship while she carefully and continually trimmed the diesel engine's fuel intake.

 No matter how parsimonious they were with the power usage and fuel consumption though, the _Prospect_ was so much bigger that it was eating through the _Gnat_'s remaining fuel oil at an insatiable rate.
 Back in the control room of the _Prospect_, Hemi calculated how quickly they were burning fuel oil by hand, and measured it against how far they had to go.
 He could not promise Percy that they would not be rowing the _Prospect_ the last few miles.